Ye-Yint-Nyo-Hmine/Virtual-Mouse-OpenCV/README.md

 # Virtual-Mouse-OpenCV

+# NOTE THIS!
+Virtual Mouse 2.0 Come out!!
+It is way smoother than this!
+# The link to Virtual-Mouse-2.0: https://github.com/Ye-Yint-Nyo-Hmine/Virtual-Mouse-2.0

 This program helps you to control and click your mouse by not touching any keys!!
 Just like in Iron Man, Tony Stark uses his hand to control things virtually.
 It do the same thing with your mouse.